SQream/sqream_docs/optimization_best_practices/monitoring_query_performance.rst

 Using the ``DESCRIBE QUERY`` Command
 ====================================

-The :ref:`DESCRIBE QUERY<describe_query>` command provides an instantaneous overview of the current query plan by presenting a real-time depiction of the compiler's execution strategy and performance metrics for the designated query.
+The :ref:`DESCRIBE QUERY<describe_query>` command provides instantaneous and historical overview of the current query plan by presenting a real-time depiction of the compiler's execution strategy and performance metrics for the designated query.

 For example: